shaigeva/shaigeva.github.io/shai_site/content/posts/10_footguns/ten_footguns.md

 [cover]
   image = "10_footguns/10_footguns_main_post.png"
 +++
-This is a series of posts, following two talk I gave (twice - at Pycon-US 2023 and Pycon-IL 2024), about testing best (and not-so-best) practices.
+This is a series of posts, following a talk I gave (twice - at Pycon-US 2023 and Pycon-IL 2024), about testing best (and not-so-best) practices.

 The talk shares 10 practices that I had bad experience with, along with ways of avoiding them.

-Starting with useful, but simple, and moving on to more complex ideas:
+Starting with simple (but useful!), and moving on to more complex ideas:

 1. [There are no tests]({{< relref "01_there_are_no_tests" >}}) (warm up)
 1. [Untested tests]({{< relref "02_untested_tests" >}})